Beware and avoid Social Engineering scams in 2015.

 So, who is your new "best friend" on Facebook?
 Think twice about the charming individual who has expressed so much interest in who you are, where you work/live, if you're involved in a relationship, etc.

 Targeting on Social Media

 The sharing of detailed business information, company projects, new product releases, etc. on social networks is also adding to the increase in incidents.
 Social engineering does not require a great deal of skill.

 For various reasons, the number of fake Facebook accounts continues to skyrocket.
 These accounts include social media agencies with employees who create numerous fake accounts to help manipulate Likes and increase engagement on client sites.
 Research professionals, fake consultants, and hackers are also part of this group.

 Looking for love online has also become an invasion of privacy issue with cybersecurity leaks involving millions of unencrypted passwords.
 Cupid Media is a prime example of serious network security problems and poor company management .

-Be careful about what types of meta-information is available in your photos and eliminate all personal contact/address information.
+Be careful about what types of meta-information are available in your photos and eliminate all personal contact/address information.
 It's happening far too often.
 Individuals even tried to take advantage of the death of comedian Robin Williams by perpetuating a scam around his last “known” images.
-Keep your family, home and data safe be learning to recognize suspicious cues.
+Keep your family, home, and data safe by learning to recognize suspicious cues.